apiato/documentation/docs/components/main-components/subactions.md

 All the features and capabilities available for regular Actions are also applicable to SubActions.

-To generate new SubActions you may use the `apiato:make:subaction` interactive command:
+To generate new SubActions, you may use the `apiato:make:subaction` interactive command:

 ```
 php artisan apiato:make:subaction